flatpak/flatpak.github.io/source/getting.html.haml.markdown

 :markdown
   # Getting Flatpak

   Flatpak is available for the most common Linux distributions.
+After installing it, it is necessary to log out and in again in order to make Flatpak apps appear in your desktop.

   ### Fedora